-I’m a member of our college’s Sesquicentennial Steering Committee, which includes outreach to various campus entities to get them to become active participants in events celebrating our 150 years.
-We’re hoping to cultivate things like lectures, performances, research, readings and other activities that engage people with this grand occasion.
+I was a member of our college’s Sesquicentennial Steering Committee, which included outreach to various campus entities to get them to become active participants in events celebrating our 150 years.
+We hoped to cultivate things like lectures, performances, research, readings and other activities that engage people with this grand occasion.

-And yet here are some actual responses I’ve had to the question of how folks are actively working the sesquicentennial into their activities:
+And yet here are some actual responses to the question of how folks actively worked the sesquicentennial into their activities:

 - “We put the logo on our website!”